How long until you can run again? Grade 1 is 2 weeks, grade 2 is 4-6 weeks, grade 3 is 6-12 weeks — with caveats.

 In-Office Treatment Available

 Inadequately treated ankle sprains lead to chronic instability and arthritis.
-Dr. Tom offers grade-specific ankle sprain protocols, functional rehabilitation, bracing recommendations, and for chronic instability, Brostrom ligament repair — a highly effective outpatient procedure.
+Dr. Tom offers grade-specific ankle sprain protocols, functional rehabilitation, bracing recommendations, and for chronic instability, Brostrom ligament repair — a effective outpatient procedure.

 Learn more about Ankle Sprain & Instability Treatment → | Book an appointment